 Remember also to vary your choices within each asset class.
 Yields and the corresponding risks can be quite different within the fixed-income universe.
-For example, gilts – British government bonds issued by HM treasury – delivered a total return of 1.72 per cent in 2017 (yield plus capital growth), while UK corporate bonds returned 5.06 per cent1.
+For example, the yield on 15 year gilts – British government bonds issued by HM treasury – fell to 0.34% in July, whereas Investment Grade Corporate Bonds returned 5.9% between 2000 and 2019 1.

 Beyond bonds and equities, investors may want to consider assets such property, cash or infrastructure.
 A multi-asset investment trust with an income focus could be a good way to gain such diversification.